They can travel with you in the aircraft cabin or as baggage in the hold

 Acceptance in the cabin

-Carry them in the cabin with you if they don’t exceed 8 kg. in weight (including their cage or pet pack) with previous authorisation from the Booking Office
+Take them with you in the cabin if they don’t weigh more than 8 kg. (including their cage or pet pack) with previous authorisation from the Booking Office

 Some pets can travel in the cabin with you, if you get authorisation from the Booking Office and if the pet meets these conditions:

-Charges for the carriage of pets in the cabin, per leg
+Charges for the carriage of pets in the cabin, in each direction

 Single charge payable exclusively at the airport